ghanavat/codingmarvels_blog/_posts/2019-01-24-brief_story_behind_my_blog.markdown

 I use <u><a href='https://jekyllrb.com/' target='_blank'>Jekyll</a></u> to create my blog.
 It is a static site generator, which means for me that I can easily create my blog and upload my posts without any complication which was bugging my brain for ages.

-When I bumped into this lovely solution, didn't take me long to scroll down their website to find out that I can use <u><a href='https://pages.github.com' target='_blank'>Github Pages</a></u>, to upload my blog.
+When I bumped into this lovely solution, it didn't take me long to scroll down their website to find out that I could use <u><a href='https://pages.github.com' target='_blank'>Github Pages</a></u>, to upload my blog.

 For those of you my friends looking for a quick and easy solution.
 I would advise take a look at the links I have posted here.
 See if this is also a medicine for you or not.